IMF demands raising interest rate, devaluation of rupee

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The International Monetary Fund (IMF) has linked its bailout package for the struggling economy of Pakistan with the curtailment of budget deficit and the current account deficit with viable plans.
+ISLAMABAD: The International Monetary Fund (IMF) has linked its bailout package for struggling economy of Pakistan with curtailment of budget deficit and current account deficit with viable plans.

 The Pakistani side informed the IMF that the government would launch Sukuk and Eurobond to build up foreign currency reserves and reduce the current account deficit.
 A Pakistani diaspora bond will also be launched to attract investment from overseas Pakistanis.
 The trade deficit will be reduced and impact to this effect is already appearing on the trade front.